braheezy/goqoa/README.md

 [This blog post](https://phoboslab.org/log/2023/02/qoa-time-domain-audio-compression) by the author of QOA is a great introduction to the format and how it works.

 ## Install
 The easiest way is a pre-built binary on the [Releases](https://github.com/braheezy/goqoa/releases) page.
-I tested it works on Linux and Windows.
+I tested it works on Linux and Windows 10+.

 Otherwise, install [prerequisites](https://github.com/ebitengine/oto#prerequisite) for your platform: